 How to Choose the Best Roofing Contractor

 Want to hire an over-the-top roofer?
-When you’re ready to fix your roof problems – from the rain dripping into your kitchen to the ice dam that caused leaking and stains on your living room ceiling – where do you start?
+When you’re ready to fix your roof problems – from the rain dripping into your kitchen to the ice dam that caused a leaking roof and stains on your living room ceiling – where do you start?
 Asking well-thought questions and checking the roofer’s credentials and skills will, most likely, end with an over-the-top job.

 What are the initial requirements I should look for when choosing a roofer?

 - The roofer is licensed.
 The roofer, not the customer, should apply for and keep charge of the building permit too.
 A permit requires the work to be inspected and, often, photographed.
 If the roofer does the job wrong, you can report the mess-up to the state license bureau.
 But if the roofer isn’t licensed, you are out of luck.

 - The roofer has plenty of experience.
 You want your roof installed right.
 You will avoid many headaches, from leaks and mold damage to sagging roofs or critters finding entry through poor installation.
 In addition, if a less experienced roofer doesn’t follow the manufacturer’s directions, the materials supplier won’t honor the warranty.
 Look closely at the years of experience each roofer has.

 - The roof has excellent reviews.
 Reviews go along with experience.
 Not only should you see glowing reviews about the business, but also a few indicating problems.
 Everyone makes mistakes.
 Other issues occur when there is a misunderstanding.
 What matters is how the company responds to unfavorable reviews.
 Negative reviews should be considered carefully and not taken too seriously, assuming they are handled well and there are numerous other positive reviews.

 Once you have narrowed your search by checking the initial requirements, its time set up a sales call with the top roofers on your list.